 Once the device is implanted, device complications or adverse drug events may occur, which could be life threatening or require additional surgery to resolve.

-Please discuss the benefits and risks of this therapy with your physician.
+Please see Important Safety Information for more details.
+Always discuss the benefits and risks of this therapy with your physician.

 Hamza M, Doleys D, Wells M, et al. Prospective study of 3-year follow-up of low dose intrathecal opioids in the management of chronic nonmalignant pain.
 Pain Med.
 2012;13:1304-1313.